Water Supply & Treatment

 Our shared waters

-The Cedar River Municipal Watershed is 90,638 acres of land owned by the City of Seattle.
-The watershed is carefully managed to supply clean drinking water to 1.4 million people in the greater Seattle area as well as downstream water flows for salmon, lakes and locks.
+The Cedar River Municipal Watershed is 90,563 acres of land owned by the City of Seattle.
+The watershed is carefully managed to supply clean drinking water to 1.3 million people in the greater Seattle area as well as downstream water flows for salmon, lakes, and locks.

-99.9% of the lands within the watershed’s hydrographic basin, from the Cascade Crest along the north and south ridges and downstream to Landsburg diversion dam are owned and protected for water supply, flows and habitat protection.
+99.8% of the land within the watershed’s hydrographic basin, from the Cascade Crest along the north and south ridges and downstream to Landsburg diversion dam, are owned by Seattle.
+This land is protected for water supply, flows, and wildlife habitat.

 The City of Seattle is required by law to maintain a clean drinking water supply.

-To that end the City restricts public access and management is guided by a Habitat Conservation Plan.
-The Cedar River Watershed is an unfiltered surface water supply which produces some of the best water in the world.
+To ensure clean, high-quality water, the City restricts public access.
+Watershed management is guided by a Habitat Conservation Plan.
+The Cedar River is an unfiltered surface water supply that produces some of the best water in the world.

 Cedar River water is:

 - Screened to remove debris